ravieze/fairscheduling/README.md

 # inspirations
 Netflix timestone

 Any questions, please let me know by raising tickets.
 I have a working implementation to the above.
 But wanted to know how others are handling this issue of noisy producers.
+I have seen Amazon.in implementation on youtube and they say they use 3 kafka topics.
+But, in my view this doesnt really solve the issue of noisy neighbors.